-Where advertisements fall under these regimes advertisers will be required to complete and sign a Credit and Financial Services Advertising Customer Declaration (“CFSA”) in accordance with Yell’s Advertising Terms & Conditions.
+Where advertisements fall under these regimes businesses will be required to complete and sign a Credit and Financial Services Advertising Declaration (“CFSA”) in accordance with Yell’s Advertising Terms & Conditions.

 Advertisements must adhere to policies that are set out by regulators with regards to Advertisement Content, including (but not limited to):

 - Advertisement Content that includes a specific interest rate must also include text indicating that this is the typical APR.
 If the typical APR interest rate is included in the ad copy, the interest rate must be immediately followed by the text “(typical APR).”

 - any invitation or inducement to engage in investment or to engage in claims management activity must be made by an approved or authorised person or it is exempt.
 It must also make clear that the value of investments is variable and can go down as well as up.

 Yell does not accept Advertising for the following products and services:

 - Financial products or services designed to facilitate illegal purposes, e.g., to avoid applicable taxes, or money laundering.

 - Binary Options or other similar financial products e.g., Advertisements for digital options, binary options, all or nothing options, fixed return options, educational sites or blogs on binary options, site only offers binary options including signals and software.